Truth #52 – It’s hard to remember they’re sick

 Truth #47 – It’s lonely sometimes

-Taking me a while to melt this one down.
-Trying to be sensitive to all of us super stoked and blessed mommies while trying to do some of our secret feelings justice.
+It took me a while to melt this one down.
+Hoping as always to be sensitive to all of us super stoked and blessed mommies while trying to do some of our secret feelings justice.

 These aren’t thoughts I’ve dreamed up but some that I’ve shared with fellow warriors so please be patient with this delicate discourse.

 Sometimes we’re proud.
-Our babies are growing every stinkin’ day!
-They make us laugh hysterically, cry even.
-Nobody gets to witness quite how ever-changing they are except for us and although that’s fantastic and makes us feel a whole new level of special, we’re alone in it most of the time.
-Most often we share only those moments with them.
+Our babies grow up so fast!
+They make us laugh hysterically, and cry often.
+Nobody gets to witness how forever changing they are except for us and although that’s fantastic and makes us feel a whole new level of special, we’re alone in it most of the time.
+Only two of us were there, us and them.

 Sometimes we’re not lonely enough.
 As lonely as we may feel, we’re never actually alone.
-Centuries past have spoken to us about how we’re less in need of alone time because that is a mother’s nature yet at times, we urge to slam the door, breathe the air and drink the wine yet when we really need it, it’s seldom possible.
+Centuries past have spoken to us about how we’re less in need of alone time because that is a mother’s nature yet at times, we are bulging at the seams to be able to slam the door, breathe the air and drink the wine, yet when we really need it, it’s seldom possible.

 Photos from here and here and here